 Research PortalAccessing Resources

-In addition to its existing support for large-scale research projects, Compute Canada’s research computing assets are also capable of sustaining robust research for mid- and smaller-scale data intensive projects, in any discipline.
+Compute Canada is dedicated to providing an Advanced Research Computing (ARC) platform that meets the needs of our diverse user community.
+In addition to existing support for large-scale research projects, Canada’s national ARC platform is capable of sustaining robust research for mid- and smaller-scale data-intensive projects, in any discipline.

 Each year, Compute Canada allocates on average 80% of our compute and storage resources through the Resource Allocation Competitions (RAC) and leaves roughly 20% for non-competitive requests.
 Users can access these non-competitive resources via our Rapid Access Service.
 (These percentages may change according to the demand.)